Organizing for a Blue Future

-By Amber Cruz, Blue Future Spring for Progress and Change organizer
+By William Kimani, Blue Future Fall and Winter Progress and Change organizer